aqazza/Portfolio-React-AQ/README.md

 ### Features
 - Display of personal and professional information.
-- Display of professional projects with links to live demos and source code.
+- Display of professional projects made with team.

 ### Improvements
 - Add more projects and personal information.